Project Materials

 This project addresses every area of computer security.
 This study also investigated data security as it relates to mobile systems in relation to the Global System for Mobile Telecommunications (GSM).

-The existing security algorithms in the GSM have been understudied, and serious faults in them have been discovered, making it impossible to guarantee the security and confidentiality of user data during communication sessions.
+The existing security algorithms in the GSM network have been understudied, and serious faults in them have been discovered, making it impossible to guarantee the security and confidentiality of user data during communication sessions.

 This poses a significant risk in sensitive and safety-critical situations such as financial institutions, military installations, educational institutions, and even espionage organisations such as State Secret Services (SSS) and security organisations.